chiefastro/wpautotag-plugin/README.md

 # wpautotag
-Code for the Auto Tag Wordpress Plugin
+Code for the Automatic Tags Wordpress Plugin